 Real Estate Agents

 Real estate brokerages and their agents have access to the largest body of property for sale, and that includes raw land.
-In fact, according to the NAR, only 8% of real estate sales are for sale by owner, meaning that more land is listed through real estate agencies than anywhere else.
-Every real estate office has access to one or more Multiple Listing Services (MLS) that contain all the properties for sale by the various agencies that belong to that MLS.
+In fact, according to the National Association of Realtors (National Association of Realtors (NAR), only 8% of real estate sales are for sale by owner (FSBO), meaning that more land is listed through real estate agencies than anywhere else.
+Every real estate office has access to one or more multiple listing services (MLS) that contain all the properties for sale by the various agencies that belong to that MLS.

 The downside to searching for property with an agent is that the seller has agreed to pay a commission for the sale, which will be reflected in the price.
-So, the commission effectively makes the asking price of the land perhaps 3%-5% higher than if you find an alternative without an agent.
-Keep in mind that land prices are generally negotiable, so you may be able to overcome the higher asking price with good negotiation.
+So, the commission effectively makes the asking price of the land perhaps 3% to 5% higher than if you find an alternative without an agent.
+Keep in mind that land prices generally are negotiable, so you may be able to overcome the higher asking price with good negotiation.

-While not every neighborhood real estate office is familiar with land deals, there are specialized real estate agencies know as land brokers that are very familiar because it’s all they do.
-Typically, you’ll find land brokers in rural and agricultural areas and they will be familiar with the specifics of the parcels available, their physical characteristics, survey information, and uses.
+While not every neighborhood real estate office is familiar with land deals, there are specialized real estate agencies known as land brokers that are very familiar because it’s all they do.
+Typically, you’ll find land brokers in rural and agricultural areas, and they will be familiar with the specifics of the parcels available, their physical characteristics, survey information, and uses.

-Land Brokers’ commissions tend to be a bit higher than typical residential real estate agencies, with commissions more in the 7%-10% range.
-Land is harder to sell and these agencies price their work into the commission.
+Land Brokers’ commissions tend to be a bit higher than typical residential real estate agencies, with commissions more in the 7% to 10% range.
+Land is harder to sell, and these agencies price their work into the commission.
 Again, as a buyer, the effect of the commissions may be reduced with good negotiation.

 A very common way land is offered for sale is via auction.
-In fact, land sales are one of the most common things that auction companies handle!
-You can find local auction companies with a simple Google search such as “Chicago auctions” or “Chicago auctioneer”.
+Land sales are one of the most common things that auction companies handle!
+You can find local auction companies with a simple Google search such as “Chicago auctions” or “Chicago auctioneer.”
 Local auction companies may hold their auctions live or through their own online auction sites.

 National online auction sites are also a good possibility for finding land to buy.
 In its real estate section, eBay has a great amount of land for sale at any given time.
 Other national auction sites like Bid4Assets are also tremendously useful in finding land and lots being auctioned.

 Many government agencies have land available for sale.
 Their inventory usually takes two forms.
-The first is surplus land that local, state, or Federal agencies actually own but no longer need.
-The other comes from when people fail to pay property taxes and property is sold at tax lien and tax deed sales and auctions.
+The first is surplus land that local, state, or federal agencies own but no longer need.
+The other comes from when people fail to pay property taxes, and property is sold at tax lien and tax deed sales and auctions.

-Land deals can be enticing simply because of their pricing.
-Inexperienced buyers are often lured by amazing-sounding deals on lots and parcels, literally costing only a few hundred dollars, or promoted as “can’t lose” investments by shady dealers.
-Be prepared to thoroughly research potential purchases before you end up buying a piece of dirt that’s good only for holding the earth together!
+Land deals can be enticing because of their pricing.
+Inexperienced buyers are often lured by amazing-sounding deals on lots and parcels, literally costing only a few hundred dollars, or promoted as “can’t-lose” investments by shady dealers.
+Be prepared to thoroughly research potential purchases before you end up buying a piece of dirt that’s good only for holding the Earth together.